 As mentioned, because of CBD's P450-hogging effect, other drugs don’t metabolize as expected.
 According to the preliminary studies done so far, CBD may increase the blood levels of certain medications and decrease the levels of others.
 Increased blood levels essentially make the drug stronger than it’s supposed to be, while decreased levels would affect its efficacy.

-As you can imagine, there may be both positive and negative benefits to increased and decreased drug potency, depending on circumstance, medical condition, and medicine.
+As you can imagine, there may be both positive and negative effects to increased and decreased drug potency, depending on circumstance, medical condition, and medicine.

 Although there is still limited research on the subject, it’s possible that too much CBD could trigger toxic levels of certain drugs in the bloodstream.
 Certain anticoagulant drugs also use the P450 metabolic pathway, and when taken with CBD, increased serum levels could prove fatal.
-In fact, increased anticoagulant blood levels have been proven by research.
+In fact, increased anticoagulant blood levels due to cannabidiol consumption have been proven by research.

-There may also be a positive benefit to CBD hemp oil interaction with the P450 enzyme.
-After all, once proven through more robust study, patients may be able to reduce their dose of other medications if CBD substantially increases the expected potency.
+There may also be a benefit to CBD hemp oil interaction with the P450 enzyme.
+Because, increased drugs in the bloodstream, ergo increased potency, could mean that patients would be able to reduce their dose of such medication.

 In a study from 2015, children with seizure disorders were given CBD as a co-therapy to clobazam, an anti-seizure drug.
-The result was that they were able to reduce their clobazam dosage because CBD elevated the pharmaceutical’s plasma levels.
+The result was that the doctors were able to reduce the clobazam dosage, because CBD elevated the pharmaceutical’s plasma levels.
 On average, participants were able to reduce their clobazam intake with 1 mg/kg daily, and this helped alleviate the drug's side effects.